utah-geological-survey/loggerloader/README.md

     <li>.lev</li>
     <li>.csv</li>
 </ul>
 ## Installation
-Wellapplication should be compatible with both Python 2.7 and 3.5.
+loggerloader should be compatible with both Python 2.7 and 3.5.
 It has been tested most rigously on Python 2.7.
 It should work on both 32 and 64-bit platforms.
 I have used it on Linux and Windows machines.

 To install the most recent version, use <a href='https://pypi.python.org/pypi/pip'>pip</a>.
 ```Bash